 - Social endorsements or reviews

-- Should focus on user experience
+- should focus on user experience.

 Optimizing your Landing Page

 First of all, you need to create a landing page.
-This need not be fresh for you can use an applicable existing page.
-The next thing you need to do is carry out A/B testing which is but a testing process to ensure it converts to the practical maximum.
+This need not be fresh, for you can use an applicable existing page.
+The next thing you need to do is carry out A/B testing, which is a testing process to ensure it converts to the practical maximum.
 How do you do this?
 A/B testing involves having several different versions of the same page, and testing one against another.
 The testing process comprises making subtle changes to establish what works and what doesn’t.

-However, given landing pages boast a sign-up or other direct call to action button, a high bounce rate may indicate the visitors weren’t interested in your offer and left.
-Typically, a normal bounce rate of a webpage hovers around 40 percent.
+However, given that landing pages boast a sign-up or other direct call to action button, a high bounce rate may indicate the visitors weren’t interested in your offer and left.
+Typically, the normal bounce rate of a webpage hovers around 40 percent.
 If your landing page lacks any other navigation apart from that call to action, this figure can almost double.